stevetran97/MOWAS2-EditVehicleSetsByClass/README.md

   - Comments — which match the strings in the vehicleClassHash table — are to be added in the txt document following the commentTrigger (default of ';')
   - The commentTriggers trigger a state change to the array set of strings used to replace the patterns
   - When the algorithm encounters a commentTrigger, it will find its new state in the vehicleClassHash by cross referencing each entry in the hash table to strings in that line
+  - The algorithm continues looping through each line with the current state, replacing the patterns on that line with the current state values
   - Run main.py in the console to edit-in-place the files in the Editting Folder

 ## Usecases